 The 1-2-3 formation is popular among traders and frequently used across the instrument portfolio including forex, commodities, shares and options.
 As far as geographical zones are concerned, preferred trading is in long timeframes (30 minutes and above) as you want to enter a new long-term trend.

 When using the 1-2-3 pattern it is wise to consider position management and money management.
 We have already talked about this topic.
-(Short refreshment: You don’t have one position only, you have two or, you have one position and sell a half of it.)
+(Short refreshment: You don’t always open one position only, you have two or, you have one position and sell a half of it.)

 When opening a position under the 1-2-3 pattern (potentially with a new trend), the first position shows a clear take profit and stop loss, the second one floating stop loss.
 Floating stop loss means that the stop-loss limit is automatically adjusted based on the top profit.
 For instance, if your stop loss is set at 100 points and your trade generates a profit of 100 points the stop loss will be set at break-even i.e. which means that at the worst you will gain zero profit (but suffer no loss).
 Obviously, you can manage the second position differently; floating stop loss is only one of the options.
 Using this trading strategy, it is worth considering the second position because if you hit a strong trend your profit potential is likely to be great.